James Francis Ginty: Early life and education

 Born in Los Angeles, Ginty is the son of actor/director Robert Ginty, and American actress Francine Tacker, who met as series regulars on the late 1970s television series The Paper Chase.
 Ginty attended Valley Forge Military Academy and the Interlochen Arts Academy.
-Ginty subsequently continued his acting education at the Juilliard School in New York City as a member of the Drama Division's Group 32, which also included Jessica Chastain, Jess Weixler and Michael Urie.
-Ginty holds a degree in history from UCLA and a graduate degree from the University of Pennsylvania.
+Ginty subsequently continued his acting education at the Juilliard School in New York City as a member of the Drama Division's "Group 32" alongside Jessica Chastain, Jess Weixler and Michael Urie.
+Ginty later graduated with a bachelor's of history from UCLA and a Master of Education from the University of Pennsylvania.

 Career

 Ginty dropped out of Juilliard when Kathryn Bigelow cast him in K-19: The Widowmaker.
-He went on to star in Touchstone Pictures' Surrogates alongside Bruce Willis and Rosamund Pike and directed by Jonathan Mostow.
+He went on to star in Touchstone Pictures' Surrogates alongside Bruce Willis and Rosamund Pike, directed by Jonathan Mostow.
 Ginty played two roles in the film, that of Dr. Lionel Canter as well as the surrogate of his son, Jared.
 The film grossed over $120 million at the worldwide box office.

 On television Ginty has appeared in hit shows such as Grey's Anatomy, ER, Chuck, Blue Bloods, Deadbeat, and the Stephen Frears directed movie Muhammad Ali's Greatest Fight for HBO Films (nominated for a Primetime Emmy in the category of Outstanding Television Movie).

 Ginty's regional theatre credits include playing Romeo in the Seattle Repertory Theatre's production of Romeo and Juliet, Bertram in The Folger Shakespeare Theatre's production of All's Well That Ends Well, and Jacob Milne in Tom Stoppard's Night and Day at Philadelphia's Wilma Theatre.